jasonpanosso/corn-jam-1/Docs/audio.md

 Audio in the game is broken down like so:

+`AudioManager` is automatically instantiated into each scene via a custom level prefab configured in `Assets/LDtkData/CornLevelsLDtk.ldtk`

 the singleton `AudioManager` manages the lifecycle of [AudioSources](https://docs.unity3d.com/ScriptReference/AudioSource.html)

 To play an audio file, make a call to `ServiceLocator.AudioManager.PlayAudioItem(NAME_OF_AUDIO_ITEM);`